My MFA: Would I Do It Again?

 I used to teach commercial web design classes in New York City.
 A student in one of my classes turned out to be a dean at a well known college in Manhattan.
 She liked my teaching style, and invited me to apply for an open position at her school.

 I sent her my resume at her request, and then I was promptly rejected, because I had no college degree.
-Opportunities being out of my reach happened often, because I didn’t complete college.
+Opportunities like that slipped out of my reach often, because I didn’t complete college.
 It made me see the value of earning a degree, and inspired me to action.

 I was a college drop out who went back to school in my thirties.
 Skills open doors, but the degree is the key that unlocks the lock.
-If you’re like me, you want or wanted an MFA because:
+I wanted an MFA because:

-- You want to dedicate yourself to a life in the arts.
+- I wanted to dedicate myself to a life in the arts.

-- You want to be able to teach on the college level.
+- I wanted to be able to teach on the college level.

-- You want a terminal degree in the arts.
+- I wanted a terminal degree in the arts.

 You can do most of the 5 things listed above without an MFA.